Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Why does the law require me to have car insurance?

 In most cases, you’re required to carry at least liability insurance, rather than a comprehensive policy that includes liability and collision.
-Liability insurance is nearly always required because it protects other drivers and pedestrians in an accident, not necessarily your own life and property.
+Liability insurance is nearly always required because it protects other drivers and pedestrians in an accident, but not your own life and property.

-What do laws specifically say about car insurance?
+What do laws say about car insurance?